AGAD, Warsaw and its inventories of Jewish Galician records

-Inventories of Jewish Galician Records at the Central Archives of Historical Records (AGAD), Warsaw
+Central Archives of Historical Records in Warsaw (AGAD)

-This material was then safely stored away in the Ministry of Information in Warsaw for 30 years.
-In the early 1980s, it was decided to bring out this forgotten storehouse of information.
-Those sets of records with vital information that were more than 100 years old were sent to the Central Archives of Historical Records in Warsaw, AGAD (Archiwum Główne Akt Dawnych).
-Those less than 100 years old were earmarked for the Civil Registration Office (Urząd Stanu Cywilnego, USC) in Praga district, Warsaw.
+This material was then safely stored away in the Ministry of Information in Warsaw for 30 years, until in the early 1980s, it was decided to bring out this forgotten storehouse of information.
+Those sets of records with vital information that were more than 100 years old were sent to the Central Archives of Historical Records in Warsaw, AGAD (Archiwum Główne Akt Dawnych), while those less than 100 years old were earmarked for the Civil Registration Office (Urząd Stanu Cywilnego, USC) in Warsaw.

-Of the Jewish bound volumes of vital records, 1,750 went to AGAD.
-The remainder of those books, around 3,750 of them, were directed to the USC office.
+Of the Jewish bound volumes of vital records, around 1,750 went to AGAD.
+The remainder of these books was directed to the USC office.
 The division, though, was not done very accurately, with the result that AGAD received several hundred books that were, at the time, less than 100 years old.
-Since 1997, USC Warsaw has been transferring to AGAD those books that have become more than 100 years old.
-As of mid-2019, AGAD held in its Fond 300 4,101 Jewish vital record books and indexes of vital records books from 109 localities, all but four of them located in the eastern part of the former Galicia.
-USC Warsaw still holds around 700 Jewish Galician vital record books.
+Since 1997, USC Warsaw has transferred books to AGAD as they have become more than 100 years old.
+As of mid-2022, Fond 300 has 4,145 Jewish vital record books and indexes of vital records books from 109 localities, all but four of them located in the eastern part of the former Galicia.

-In 2015, an amended Polish law applying to Civil Registration Offices took effect, which allowed death and marriage records more than 80 years old to be made publicly available, while the restriction on birth records remained at 100 years.
+In 2015, an amended Polish law applying to Civil Registration Offices took effect, allowing death and marriage records more than 80 years old to be made publicly available, while the restriction on birth records remained at 100 years.

-The file with the earliest records in Fond 300 is Sygnatura (file number) 388, with death records from Kamionka Strumiłowa dating from 1789.
-The latest records are of two marriages in early 1943, from an index book of Jewish marriages in 1943.
+The file with the earliest records in Fond 300 is File (sygnatura) 388, containing death records from Kamionka Strumiłowa that start in 1789.
+The records with the latest dates are of two marriages in early 1943, from an index book of Jewish marriages in Tarnów.

-AGAD has a second set of Jewish records, Fond 424, currently consisting of 207 files.
-Many of these are also vital records, but in loose form (such as certificates and certifications of vital events), as opposed to the bound volumes in Fond 300.
-There are also community records (over 30 of them from Tarnopol) and marriage banns records (not necessarily in loose form).
+AGAD has a second set of Jewish records, Fond 424, consisting, as of mid-2022, of 213 files.
+Many of these are also vital records, but in loose form (such as certificates of vital events), as opposed to the bound volumes in Fond 300.
+There are also community records (with over 30 of them from Tarnopol) and marriage banns records, either in loose or bound form.

-Most of the towns with records in Fond 424 are from the eastern part of the former Galicia, while a few, such as Kraków, Lesko and Przemyśl, are from western Galicia.
-There are also a handful of towns now in Ukraine that were never in Galicia, including from the former Bukovina and the interwar Polish Volhynian voivodeship.
+Most of the towns with records in Fond 424 are from the eastern part of the former Galicia, while a few, such as Kraków, Lesko, and Przemyśl, are in western Galicia.
+There are also a handful of towns now in Ukraine that were never in Galicia, including from the former Bukovina and the Polish interwar Volhynian voivodeship.